Make the most of your benefits

 Tip 7: Know what services need to be pre-approved before you receive care

 Certain services, such as hospitalization and surgery, require a prior authorization before you receive care, meaning the service must be pre-approved by Providence Health Plan.
-Talk with your provider about getting prior authorization, and refer to your member handbook for a list of services that require prior authorization.
+Talk with your provider about getting prior authorization, and refer to your member materials for a list of services that require prior authorization.
 If care requires prior authorization and you want to receive services from out-of-network providers, you will need to ask your provider to initiate prior authorization.